Law of Conservation of Mass Calculator

 What is the law of conservation of mass simplified?
 The Law of Conservation of Mass, simply put, states that mass is neither created nor destroyed in chemical reactions; it only changes form or rearranges into different molecules.

-See also Bird Cage Size Calculator
+See also Microwave Defrost Calculator

 How do you explain conservation of mass to a child?
 To explain the conservation of mass to a child, you can say that in any experiment or reaction, all the stuff (matter) you start with will still be there at the end, even if it looks different or changes into something else.
 Mass doesn't magically disappear or appear.